Ulopeza nigricostata

-Ulopeza nigricostata is a moth in the family Crambidae.
+Ulopeza nigricostata is a species of moth in the family Crambidae.
 It was described by George Hampson in 1912.
 It is found in Nigeria.

+Description

 The wingspan is about 22 mm.
 The forewings are orange-yellow, the costa fuscous brown with a cupreous gloss except towards the base, the terminal area broadly fuscous brown with a cupreous gloss.
 The hindwings are yellow, the terminal area fuscous brown with a cupreous gloss.